 Incoming students are assigned a school or college based on information they have listed in their application for admission.
 Undeclared students are automatically assigned to the College of Letters and Science.

-You, the continuing student, can apply for most scholarship opportunities using the Wisconsin Scholarship Hub (WiSH).
+You, the continuing student, can apply for scholarship opportunities using the Wisconsin Scholarship Hub (WiSH).

-Scholarship applications are open throughout the year, so you will want to log back into WiSH periodically to stay up to date with available opportunities.
-If you’re not currently matching to any scholarships, it is likely there are no scholarship applications currently open.
+Scholarship applications are open at different times throughout the year, so you will want to log back into WiSH periodically to stay up to date with available opportunities.

 Answers to Important Questions